Asirix1/embrio_CNV/data_preprocessing/README.md

 ```
 bash sample.sh
 ```
-or you can run all samples at once:
+or you can run scripts for all samples at once:
 ```
 bash scr_pr.sh work_dir/scripts
 ```